oweb36/mws-docs/Characters/Air Conditioners/JHR.md

 ## Identity
 He is a wall-mounted Sharp AY-XPC12JHR [heat pump](Air%20Conditioners.md).
 His name is pronounced as Jay-Eitch-Ar and derived from the JHR part of his species as a Sharp AY-XPC12JHR.

+JHR can actually be part of a multi-split system, but he is currently a single-split system.
+Later he will be part of one, but for now he is just single.

 He was born in February 15, 2008 as a European.
 JHR is a cisgender and bisexual male (he/him).
 If skin color is considered, he is white.